stiganik/StreamingMST/README.md

 1. Select File -> Open Graph,
 2. Find the preferred CSV file with the necessary data,
 3. Click OK.

+The first line of the CSV file has to contain a comma-separated list of all of the nodes used.
+Every other line must contain a comma-separated triplet representing an edge, consisting of (1) the first vertex, (2) the second vertex, and (3) the weight of the edge.

 ### Simulation